 We assume that there is a first-best firm volatility σ^{} that maximizes the firm value (given effort e).
 If the agent wants to reduce the risk to some value below σ^{} , he can do so in two ways.
-Either he drops some risky but profitable projects (e.g., an R&D project), or he takes an additional action that reduces the risk but also the profits (e.g., costly hedging).
+He can either drop some risky but profitable projects (e.g., an R&D project), or he can take some further action that will reduce the risk but also the profits (e.g., costly hedging).
 In both cases, a reduction in volatility σ leads to a reduction in firm value $E(P_T)$.